Home » Repayment » Student Loan Forgiveness » The Guide to IDR Forgiveness and the Future Tax Bills

 How to Calculate Your Student Loan Forgiveness Tax Bill

-Projecting a potential student loan forgiveness tax bill is a tricky business.
+Projecting a potential student loan forgiveness tax bill is tricky business.
+There are a number of uncertainties that make accurate forecasting difficult.

 State Taxes on Federal Loan Forgiveness

-Federal taxes are not the only issue that borrowers need to consider when considering the financial impact of loan forgiveness.
+Federal taxes aren’t the only issue that borrowers need to consider when planning for the financial impact of loan forgiveness.
+State taxes may also play a role in the overall financial effects of loan forgiveness.

 Tax Rules to Avoid the Massive Bill

-For planning purposes, this is another situation where planning for the worst and hoping for the best is the right approach.
+For those considering this as part of their financial strategy, it’s essential to approach with caution.
+Planning for the worst while hoping for the best is advisable.
 Don’t assume you can avoid the tax via the insolvency exception until you get the green light from an accountant.
+This careful approach ensures that you’re fully prepared for any tax implications that may arise and can plan accordingly.

 Sherpa Tip: Because there are federal and state tax laws to consider, it is an excellent idea to talk with an accountant if you are nearing forgiveness.